Skip to content

 TypeScript Quick Start

-For server-side applications with full bidirectional streaming support:
+For server-side applications with full bidirectional streaming support.
+This is the recommended approach for backends:

 typescript